Chapter 3: Pages App

 Deployment Checklist

-Deployment typically requires a number of discrete steps.
-It is common to have a “checklist” for these since there quickly become too many to remember.
-At this stage, we are intentionally keeping things basic however this list will grow in future projects as we add additional security and performance features.
+Since deployment requires many discrete steps, it is common to have a “checklist” for these since there quickly become too many to remember.
+At this stage, we are intentionally keeping things basic however, this list will grow in future projects as we add additional security and performance features.

 Here is the current deployment checklist: